 With our lesson plans, students will get a comprehensive look at what’s happening in our environment, and the role they play in changing it.
 Our modules give your class a unique mix-and-match experiences to fit their interests.

 We have also put together our favorite assets and activities that you can use to bring your environmental lessons to the next level and start your green school initiative.

 Teaching Reforestation:As One Tree Planted has grown we’ve seen how important it is for people of all ages to learn about the benefits of reforestation, but noticed a gap in children’s education.
 This is why we are bringing reforestation to students by educating them about what’s happening, where it’s happening, and why it’s happening.
 With this program we want to teach students the role trees and reforestation have in creating a healthier, more stable climate, and inspire them to take positive action against deforestation and environmental degradation.

 Environmental Engagement:We have designed our lessons, modules, and activities to get kids talking the talkand walking the walk.
 Not only should students learn about climate change and its effects, they should also be given the tools to take action and improve the environment around them in a way that’s fun and easy to understand.
 Hands on activities like “How to make an egg carton garden”, or “How to start composting” can be used in the classroom to teach students how they can integrate environmental stewardship into their own lives.

 Sustainability:The ultimate goal of the T.R.E.E.S. school program is to raise a generation that cares about creating a healthier future for our planet, and knows how to make that happen!
 We want to help students understand what it means to be sustainable and to make decisions with the future of our planet in mind.
 Today’s students are the innovators of tomorrow.
 By providing resources and how-to’s we want to help you create the greenest student community you can.

-Get in touch and we can help you better implement these strategies into your classroom today.
+Get in touch or sign-up using the form below and we can help you better implement these strategies into your classroom today!